CANToolz/CANToolz/README.md

 Another thing: this is module based engine, so you can use it as part of your testing processes or include into more difficult scenarios/software where you need to work with CAN bus.

-"I don't get why everyone releases new "car hacking tools" all the time.  @nudehaberdasher and I released ours in 2013 and they work fine." (c) Charlie Miller (‏@0xcharlie)
+"I don't get why everyone releases new "car hacking tools" all the time.  @nudehaberdasher and I released ours in 2013 and they work fine." (c) Charlie Miller (@0xcharlie)

-"Looking for our car hacking tools / data / scripts? http://illmatics.com/content.zip " (c) Chris Valasek ‏@nudehaberdasher
+"Looking for our car hacking tools / data / scripts? http://illmatics.com/content.zip " (c) Chris Valasek @nudehaberdasher

-More details and use-case published in the [blog](http://asintsov.blogspot.de/) See wiki (currently in dev.): [WIKI](https://github.com/eik00d/CANToolz/wiki)
+More details and use-case published in the [blog](http://asintsov.blogspot.de/) and [Telegram group](https://t.me/CANToolz).
+See wiki (currently in dev.): [WIKI](https://github.com/CANToolz/CANToolz/wiki).

 ## Using a Hardware